boredsquirrel/Arkenfox-softening/README.md

 ![WebGL Warning that NoScript displays](https://raw.githubusercontent.com/boredsquirrel/Arkenfox-softening/main/assets/images/webgl-maps.png)

-The option to disable Letterboxing is included.
-Letterboxing may add grey bars to your browser window if the ratio is not 16:9 (as far as I know), preventing Websites fingerprinting you due to a special Screen size.
+The option to disable letterboxing is included.
+Letterboxing may add grey bars to your browser window if the ratio is not 16:9 (as far as I know), preventing websites from fingerprinting you due to a special screen size.
 This may have a bigger impact on experience than you want (although disabled in fullscreen, e.g. when watching a movie) but makes your fingerprint more unified.

 Individual changes like that are included in the interactive chooser, which you run at startup to configure your own overwrite-script.